The Anarchy: Preparations for war (1139)

 By 1139, an invasion of England by Robert and Matilda appeared imminent.
 Geoffrey and Matilda had secured much of Normandy and, together with Robert, spent the beginning of the year mobilising forces ready for a cross-Channel expedition.
-Matilda also appealed to the papacy at the start of the year, putting forward her legal claim to the English throne; unsurprisingly, the pope declined to reverse his earlier support for Stephen, but from Matilda's perspective the case usefully established that Stephen's claim was disputed.
+Matilda also appealed to the papacy at the start of the year, putting forward her legal claim to the English throne; the pope declined to reverse his earlier support for Stephen, but from Matilda's perspective the case usefully established that Stephen's claim was disputed.

-Meanwhile, Stephen prepared for the coming conflict by creating a number of additional earldoms.
-Only a handful of earldoms had existed under Henry I and these had been largely symbolic in nature.
+Meanwhile, Stephen prepared for the coming conflict by creating additional earldoms.
+Only a handful of earldoms had existed under Henry I, and these had been largely symbolic in nature.
 Stephen created many more, filling them with men he considered to be loyal, capable military commanders, and in the more vulnerable parts of the country assigning them new lands and additional executive powers.
 Stephen appears to have had several objectives in mind, including both ensuring the loyalty of his key supporters by granting them these honours, and improving his defences in vulnerable parts of the kingdom.
 Stephen was heavily influenced by his principal advisor, Waleran de Beaumont, the twin brother of Robert of Leicester.
 The Beaumont twins and their younger brother and cousins received the majority of these new earldoms.
 From 1138 onwards, Stephen gave them the earldoms of Worcester, Leicester, Hertford, Warwick and Pembroke, which—especially when combined with the possessions of Stephen's new ally, Prince Henry, in Cumberland and Northumbria—created a wide block of territory to act as a buffer zone between the troubled south-west, Chester and the rest of the kingdom.